iGardening Logo Large Transparent Background

 • May need staking in exposed positions

-• Can be grown as informal hedge
+• Can be grown as an informal hedge

 • Some varieties change flower colour as blooms age